camille-wilkens/AZ_Capstone/README.md

 ## Dataset

 ### Overview
+This project uses an external dataset from Kaggle - [Heart Failure Clinical Data](https://www.kaggle.com/datasets/andrewmvd/heart-failure-clinical-data).
+Heart failure is a common event caused by Cardiovascular diseases  which is the #1 cause of death globally, taking an estimated 17.9 million lives each year (31% of all deaths worlwide).

+and this dataset contains 12 features that can be used to predict mortality by heart failure.
+It contains medical records of 299 patients

+Dataset from Davide Chicco, Giuseppe Jurman: “Machine learning can predict survival of patients with heart failure from serum creatinine and ejection fraction alone.
+BMC Medical Informatics and Decision Making 20, 16 (2020)
 *TODO*: Explain about the data you are using and where you got it from.

 #### Task